 Unconventional warfare is uniquely Special Forces.
-It is the soul of the Green Beret, from their predecessors in the OSS of World War II to the SF Soldiers of today.
+It is the soul of the Green Beret, from their predecessors in the OSS of World War II to the SF soldiers of today.
 Their willingness to accept the danger, isolation and hardships inherent to their mission helps define Special Forces.
-Their dedication to task is expressed in the Special Forces motto: De Oppresso Liber -- To Free the Oppressed.
+Their dedication is expressed in the Special Forces motto: De Oppresso Liber -- To Free the Oppressed.

 The 7th Special Forces Group (Airborne) became one of the U.S. military's most committed forces, spearheading coalition efforts to topple the Taliban in Afghanistan.
-Since that successful start to the War on Terror, Special Forces Soldiers have been key players in both Operation Enduring Freedom and Operation Iraqi Freedom, firmly establishing their role as a combat multiplier by accomplishing high-risk missions that are beyond the scope and capabilities of conventional forces.
+Since that successful start to the Global War on Terrorism, Special Forces soldiers have been key players in Operation Enduring Freedom and Operation Iraqi Freedom, firmly establishing their role as a combat multiplier by accomplishing high-risk missions that are beyond the scope and capabilities of conventional forces.

-7th Special Forces Group consists of a command headquarters element, and three operational battalions, a group support battalion and a headquarters company.
-The three operational battalions have three companies each and those companies have six Operational Detachments-A, better known as ODAs or A-Teams, assigned to them.
+7th Special Forces Group consists of a command headquarters element, three operational battalions, a group support battalion and a headquarters company.
+The three operational battalions have three companies each, and those companies have six operational detachments-A, better known as ODAs or A-Teams, assigned to them.
 The 12-man ODA is the heart and soul of the Special Forces regiment.

-Special Forces units are often required to perform additional, or collateral, activities outside of their primary missions including: coalition warfare support, combat search and rescue, security assistance, peacekeeping, humanitarian assistance, counter-mine and counter-drug operations.
+Special Forces units often are required to perform additional, or collateral, activities outside of their primary missions.
+They include coalition warfare support, combat search and rescue, security assistance, peacekeeping, humanitarian assistance, counter-mine and counter-drug operations.

-The Special Forces Battalion is commanded by a Lieutenant Colonel, who is assisted by a Battalion Command Sergeant Major.
-The Battalion has four companies.
-Among these companies are three Special Forces Companies (A Co., B Co., and C Co.) and one support company composed of support Soldiers which include communications, mechanics, riggers, cooks, intelligence, personnel services, chaplain, legal and more.
+The Special Forces Battalion is commanded by a lieutenant colonel, who is assisted by a battalion command sergeant major.
+The battalion has four companies.
+Among these companies are three Special Forces Companies (A Co., B Co., and C Co.) and one support company composed of support soldiers that include communications, mechanics, riggers, cooks, intelligence, personnel services, chaplain, legal and more.